 7PM - 8PM

 Alcoholics Anonymous is a voluntary, worldwide fellowship of people from all walks of life who meet together to attain and maintain sobriety.
 The only requirement for membership is a desire to stop drinking.
 There are no dues or fees for A.A. membership.

 Weekly N.A.
 LGBTQIA+ meeting.

 Narcotics Anonymous is a global organization that supports addicts who which to peruse and maintain a drug-free life style.
 N.A. membership is free.
 Their twelve-step program, including regular attendance at peer support group meetings, and an ongoing support network for addicts is not focused on any particular drug (even alcohol).

-Join us for our Queer A.A.
-Meditation Group 11th Step Meeting
+Join us for our Queer 11th Step Meditation Meeting for all 12-Step Fellowships.

 11AM - 12PM